Learn about safe, effective birth control options.

 Who qualifies for free birth control?

 Depending on the method of birth control you want to use, you may be able to get it for free.
-Fraser Health youth clinics provide free birth control to youth up to the age of 19.
+Our youth clinics provide free birth control to youth up to the age of 19.
 Youth aged 19 to 21 are also welcome to attend and receive their first three months of birth control free along with a prescription.
-Find a youth clinic near you.

 I'm pregnant.
 What are my options?